Islam in Afghanistan: Shia Islam in Afghanistan

 Roughly 10% of the Afghan population is Shia.
 Majority of Shias in Afghanistan belong to the Twelver branch.
 This includes the Hazara ethnic group and the smaller urbanized Qizilbash group, who are originally from eastern Iran.

 Politically aware Shia students formed the Afghan Maoist movement in the 1960s and early 1970s.
 After the Saur Revolution (April Revolution) of 1978 and the Iranian Revolution of 1979, Shia rebel groups in the Hazarajat region, although frequently at odds with one another, became active in mujahideen activities.
 They were aided by Shi'a Iran and fought against the Soviet-backed Afghan government as well as other mujahideen groups.

 During the political maneuvering leading up to the establishment of the Islamic State of Afghanistan in 1992, the Shi'a groups unsuccessfully negotiated for more equitable, consequential political and social roles.

 Ismailism

 The Ismailis accepted Ismail ibn Jafar instead of Musa al-Kadhim as the successor to Imam Jafar as-Sadiq.
 Ismaili communities in Afghanistan are less populous than the Twelver who consider the Ismaili heretical.
 They are found primarily in and near the eastern Hazarajat, in the Baghlan area north of the Hindu Kush, among the mountain Tajik of Badakhshan, and amongst the Wakhi in the Wakhan Corridor.

-Ismaili are seen to follow their leaders uncritically.
-The pir or leader of Afghan Ismaili comes from the Sayyid family of Kayan, located near Doshi, a small town at the northern foot of the Salang Pass, in western Baghlan Province.
-During the 1980s Soviet war in Afghanistan this family acquired considerable political power.
-The Serena Hotel in Kabul is owned and operated by Ismailis.
+The Ismailis believe that the series of Imamat or in another word Welayat that comes from the first Imami, Hazar-e-Ali, will never end.
+The 49th imam is Aga Khan IV.

+During the 1980s Soviet war in Afghanistan Sayed Jafar Naderi was the Ismaili commander, called the 'Warlord of Kayan' in a documentary by Journeyman Pictures.

+Following the fall of Taliban in 2001, Ismailis established a political party called the National Unity Party of Afghanistan, also known as the National Solidarity Party of Afghanistan which had seats in the Afghan government cabinet, including the State Ministry for Peace in 2020.
+In 2009, 2014 and 2019 presidential elections it backed Hamid Karzai in 2009, Ashraf Ghani in 2014 and Dr. Abdullah Abdullah in 2019.